eBay/tsv-utils/docs/BuildingWithLTO.md

 $ make test-nobuild
 ```

-The above command builds with LTO on both the D libraries and the TSV utilities code.
+The above command builds with LTO on both the D libraries and the TSV Utilities code.
 The build should be good if the tests succeed.

 **Build with LTO and PGO enabled:**